YoeDistro/yoe-distro/docs/yoe-projects.md

 If you used yoe before you might want to convert a project to the new config.
-In the simplest case you just need to create a new directory at conf/project/jour_project_name and copy over your local.conf to config.conf and bblayers.conf to layers.conf.
+In the simplest case you just need to create a new directory at `conf/project/jour_project_name` and copy over your `local.conf` to `config.conf` and bblayers.conf to layers.conf.

 ## Creating a new project

-Choose a project which asembles your needs most from the projects copy it to conf/project/jour_project_name and change it to your needs.
+Choose a project which asembles your needs most from the projects copy it to `conf/project/jour_project_name` and change it to your needs.

+## Modifying an example project (ex: SOM baseboard)

+A very common scenario is that you might want to create a custom baseboard for a SOM (system on module).
+You want to start with the SOM vendors reference baseboard, but customize to the changes you have made.
+In this case it is very useful to have a separate `PROJECT` and `MACHINE` so that you can build images for the reference board and your custom board in one build system.
+The steps to do this includes:

+1. create a new machine conf in
+   `sources/meta-<your custom layer>/conf/machine/mymachine.conf`.
+This is
+   typically a copy of the baseboard machine conf file.

 ## Contribute